Kristiansund Airport, Kvernberget: Facilities

 Kristiansund Airport is located on the ridge of Kvernberget, a hill on the island of Nordlandet in Kristiansund, Norway.
 Owned and operated by the state-owned Avinor, it is the sole airport with scheduled services in Nordmøre.
 It features an asphalt runway with physical dimensions 2390 by 45 m aligned 07/25.
 It has a takeoff run available (TORA) of 2080 and 2070 m on runways 07 and 25, respectively, and a landing distance available (LDA) of 2000 m.
 It is equipped with a category I instrument landing system in both directions.
 The airport is equipped with category 7 fire and rescue service.
 There is no parallel taxiway.

 Airlines and destinations

-The busiest route is provided by Scandinavian Airlines, which operates four daily round trips to Oslo using Boeing 737 aircraft.
-Flights along the West Coast to Bergen, Florø, Molde, Stavanger and Trondheim are provided by Widerøe using Bombardier Dash 8 aircraft.
+The busiest route is provided by Scandinavian Airlines, which provides two daily departures to Oslo using mostly Airbus A320neo aircraft.
+Flights along the West Coast to Bergen Airport are provided by Widerøe using Bombardier Dash 8 aircraft.
 CHC Helikopter Service operates out of Kristiansund Airport to nine offshore oil platforms in the Norwegian Sea.
 There are also some seasonal charter services.
 Operation of the airport ran at a deficit of NOK 23 million in 2012.
 In 2018, Kvernberget airport served 314,084 passengers and had 10,441 aircraft movements.